asafyish/connect-cassandra-cql/README.md

 # connect-cassandra-cql
-Session store for connect using Cassandra CQL3 binary protocol.
+Session store for connect using the official Cassandra CQL3 binary protocol.

 ## Installation
 ```